Kuroshire/pokedex_mobile_app/README.md

 ## ✨ Planned Improvements

 ### Features
-- Switch between different Pokédexes via a dropdown.
-(I didn't have time to properly implement this feature yet, as I ended up having interaction conflict between the dropdown and the Pokedex sliding...)
 - Add navigation buttons in the modal to go to next/previous Pokémon. (adding the feature currently would make the code messier than it should.
 Creating a currentSelectionStore with Zustand first would be interesting for this feature)
 - Unified styling (migrate all from `StyleSheet` to `styled-components`).